 I’m David Rowe, an electronic engineer living in Adelaide, South Australia.
 My mission is to improve the world – just a little bit.
 I do this through developing innovative hardware and software for telephony.
 This hardware and software can help many people, for example through improved, low cost radio communication for poor people in remote areas of the world.
 So rather than making money from his technology, I give it away.

-I work part time for Solinnov, a South Australian communications and defense company run by a good friend of mine that develops FPGA based custom signal processing applications for communications and defense applications.
+Recently I started working part time for Solinnov, a South Australian company run by a good friend of mine that develops FPGA based custom signal processing applications for communications and defense applications.

 Here are the open source projects I’m working at present.